AztecProtocol/docs-2/docs/pages/protocol-architecture/addresses-and-keys.md

 ### Fee abstraction

 It doesn't have to be the transaction sender who pays the transaction fees.
 Wallets or dapp developers can choose any payment logic they want using a paymaster.
-To learn more about fees on Aztec – check [this page](../fees.md).
+To learn more about fees on Aztec – check the fees section.

 Paymaster is a contract that can pay for transactions on behalf of users.
 It is invoked during the private execution stage and set as the fee payer.